ryu577/probability/LinAlg/Birds eye.md

 # Singular value decomposition
 Taken from [Wikipedia SVD article](https://en.wikipedia.org/wiki/Singular_value_decomposition)

-For any real matrix $A$, we can express it as:
+For any real matrix $A$ (not necessarily square), we can express it as:
 $$A = U \Sigma V^T$$
 See [mathexchange post](https://math.stackexchange.com/questions/320220/intuitively-what-is-the-difference-between-eigendecomposition-and-singular-valu) for difference between eigen decomposition and SVD.